timo-juhani/lan_upgrade/README.md

 ## To Do:
 - Check control (SSH) connections
-- What if there is no inventory file
 - What if there is nothing to activate
 - What if there is nothing to commit